Vader24-LT/Kanban-Board/README.md

 ✅ Error handling for invalid credentials
 ✅ Local storage for token persistence
 ✅ Automatic redirect to login when unauthenticated

-User Story
-AS A member of an agile team
-I WANT a Kanban board with a secure login page
-SO THAT I can securely access and manage my work tasks

 Installation
 Clone the repository: